 Exploring Near and Far

-Multimodal strategies and an emphasis on language practice and reading skill development expands student experiences with social studies in Exploring Near and Far.
+Multimodal student-first strategies and an emphasis on language practice and reading skill development expand student experiences with social studies in Exploring Near and Far.
+Geography, history, economics, and civics guide learners through extended skill development and learning strategies, spiraled for access by all learners.

 3rd Grade